GadagojuShiva/log-analysis-monitoring/README.md

    ```bash
    ./log-monitor.sh /var/log/apache2/access.log 404 500
    ```

-## Installation
-This script has no dependencies and can be run directly on any system with Bash installed.

 ## Troubleshooting
 If you encounter any issues, ensure that the specified log file exists and is readable by the script.
 You may need to adjust file permissions or provide the full path to the log file.